Skip to content

 Choosing the Right Materials and Tools

-• Canvas or wood panels for the base
+• Canvas or wood panels

 • Acrylic paints in neutral and bold colors

-• Painter's tape for clean lines
+• Painter's tape for clean edges

-• Brushes of various sizes
+• Brushes in different sizes

-• A ruler or straight edge for geometric shapes
+• A ruler for straight lines

-• Pencils for sketching designs
+• Pencils for sketching

 The Process: From Concept to Wall

-7. Add any final touches or details.
+7. Add any final small details.

-8. Let the artwork dry completely before hanging.
+8. Let it dry completely before hanging.

 Tips and Tricks for Perfectly Executed Minimalist Art

-• Try different textures with various brush strokes.
+• Try different textures with brush strokes.

 Read more